-- Define the momentum of an object.
+- Compare the system before and after an event in momentum problems. - Define the momentum of an object.

-- Define the impulse given to an object.

-- Recognize that unbalanced forces change the momentum of an object.
+- Define the impulse given to an object. - Recognize that impulse equals the change in momentum of an object.

 - Laboratory investigations within small groups

 - Constructed response

 - Graphic organizers or models

 - Do nows and/or exit slips

 - Individual, small, and large group work

 - Homework

 - Guided practice